tenzir/tenzir/web/docs/contribute/notebooks.md

 ## Run within Docker

-We also provide a Docker environment to enable a reproducible execution of Quarto commands (including its dependencies such as R).
-This images is built on top of the VAST image, and thus contains a working binary that can be used to demonstrate VAST features.
+We also provide a Docker container to enable a reproducible execution of notebooks.
+The container builds on top of the VAST container and adds Quarto, including all Python and R dependencies.
+This makes it easy to demonstrate VAST features within a Quarto notebook.

-Build commands, such as `yarn build`, use this containerized environment.
-You can also enter it to run some tests.
-Within the `web` or `examples/notebooks` directory, run:
+The website build harness uses this Docker Compose environment to run Quarto notebooks that represent more elaborate user guides or blog posts that.
+For example, running `yarn build` in `/web` compiles the website only after having executed all notebooks via the Docker Compose environment.
+Similarly, the `/examples/notebooks` directory contains example notebooks that leverage this environment.

+To get a shell in this Docker Compose environment, run the following in `/examples/notebooks` or `/web`:

 ```bash
 make docker TARGET=bash